 Data Stores

-By default Certify The Web uses a set of SQLite file based databases to store configuration for managed certificates and stored credentials.
+By default Certify Certificate Manager uses a set of SQLite file based databases to store configuration for managed certificates and stored credentials.
 SQLite is a good choice for most users as it is easy to setup and does not require any additional software to be installed.
 However, if you have a large number of managed certificates you may wish to use an alternative database such as Microsoft SQL Server or PostgreSQL in v6.0 onwards of the app.

 Supported databases